NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

 Data Deletion Task
 ------------------

-The ``delete_task`` function removes files or directories from a Globus data endpoint.
+The ``delete_task`` function removes files or directories from a Globus Transfer endpoint.

 Basic Usage
 ^^^^^^^^^^^